juliejonak/Product-Management-101/Unit 3 - Product Development/1 - Influencing Without Authority/lesson_1.md

 Goals for this unit:

-- Learn how to influence the team members that you work with either directly or indirectly when you don’t have any authority.
+- `Influencing without authority:` Learn how to influence the team members that you work with either directly or indirectly when you don’t have any authority.

-- Understand the different development methodologies with a deep-dive into the most popular one coupled with how and where your detailed requirements are captured.
+- `Understanding development, methodologies, processes and tools:` Understand the different development methodologies with a deep-dive into the most popular one coupled with how and where your detailed requirements are captured.
+How do you get your work done effectively across office spaces or locations?

-- Learn the skills to write users stories with detailed acceptance criteria and also non-user requirements to develop a stable and functional product that is capable of addressing customer needs effectively.
+- `Crafting user stories and non-user requirements:` Learn the skills to write users stories with detailed acceptance criteria and also non-user requirements to develop a stable and functional product that is capable of addressing customer needs effectively.
+Being adept at this helps avoid multiple rounds of back and forth with the product and design team during development.

-- Learn how to manage the different types of backlog that a PM owns and maintains while handling various types of requests that a PM typically receives throughout the day.
+- `Managing backlogs and stakeholder expectations:` Learn how to track and manage the different types of backlogs that a PM owns and maintains while handling various types of requests that a PM typically receives throughout the day.
+You'll be handed a list of issues that need to be addressed ASAP or constantly approached by team members across the company about features they desire.
+You'll learn a simple framework to help prioritize.

 <br>
 <br>